wandss/shortUrl/README.md

 When querying the API for an specific url, it's shorted version will be retrieved.

+By querying the short url, the original url (which was used to create the dhort version) will be retrieved.

 Trying to access the system with the short version of the url, will redirect the user to the the original url.

 ## Technical Notes